nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The **TimeTable** component prints the daily or weekly schedule that the user wishes to see.

-It contains the following subclasses which will be called for logic handling or printing of output:
-- TimetableLogic
-- TimetablePrinting

 The functionalities of the timetable include:
 - Prints a schedule specific to the date the user inputs